DS-Telecom/DSTelecom/README.md

 DSTelecom Development Scripts was built to offer multiple operations using #bash scripts,

-1- TUNNEL SCRIPT used to establish a tunnel between local and remote pc once ssh the remote pc 2- LAMP SCRIPT used to install Apache, Mysql, PHP Servers on CentOS 3- SECURITY SCRIPT used to check the weak directories on your OS
+1- TUNNEL SCRIPT used to establish a tunnel between local and remote pc once ssh the remote pc.
+2- LAMP SCRIPT used to install Apache, Mysql, PHP Servers on CentOS.
+3- SECURITY SCRIPT used to check the weak directories on your OS.

 ![](header.png)